 A new pilot project in the village of Drimdamesuk has upgraded and improved an existing AidPost Clinic.
 The installation of solar panels and a water tank has made this AidPost operational giving them a clean water supply and electricity.
 This means that medicine and vaccines can now be stored correctly and refrigerated.

 Remote Girl’s Hostel

-The La Sagesse Girl’s Hostel in Kiunga is providing much needed safe accomodation for young women who would otherwise not be able to commute to and from school safely due to living in remote and often isolated villages.
+The La Sagesse Girl’s Hostel in Kiunga is providing much needed safe accommodation for young women who would otherwise not be able to commute to and from school safely due to living in remote and often isolated villages.
 The remoteness of large parts of the western province is a major barrier for youth from isolated villages to access education beyond primary school.
 The distance to further education facilities makes it impractical, so primary level is the only option available to them.
 The hostel facilities now enables female students aged in their 20s to complete secondary education and vocational training courses in Kiunga.

 Through workshops focusing on gender based violence and parenting skills training, Mercy Works, is aiming to minimise violence in families and communities in the Northern Fly region of PNG.
 Sadly, PNG has some of the highest rates of domestic, gender and sexual based violence rates in the world.
 These programs aim to educate families and communities about these issues, how to prevent them and work through problems and issues without resorting to violence.

 Students from the Western Province who reach Grade 12 and obtain a place for further education (for teaching, nursing, university or technical college) face many challenges.
 There are no tertiary institutions in the province and so they must travel by plane to access further education.
 This adds even more to the costs of realising their dreams.
 The area is in dire need of skilled young people to staff schools and health centres and provide role models for the next generation.
 We’re helping sponsor 30 students so they can complete their tertiary education.